Byloth/cmangos-docker/README.md

 #### Initializing the database

-`# TODO: write a decent description for here on...`
+`# TODO: Write a decent description for here on...`

 ```bash
 docker-compose up mariadb